Skip to content

 Can I edit the SVG after converting?

 Yes.
-The output SVG can be opened in Inkscape (free), Adobe Illustrator, Figma, Sketch, or any SVG editor for refinement, path simplification, or colour changes.
+The output SVG can be opened in Inkscape (free), Adobe Illustrator, Figma, Sketch, or any SVG editor for refinement, path simplification, or color changes.

 Why isn't my logo vectorising cleanly?

-For best results: ensure the logo has a transparent or solid-colour background, uses distinct flat colours (not gradients or shadows), and is at least 256px wide.
+For best results: ensure the logo has a transparent or solid-color background, uses distinct flat colors (not gradients or shadows), and is at least 256 px wide.
 Pre-processing in an image editor to increase contrast helps significantly.
+If the Fast engine struggles, try Best Quality with the Photo preset.

 Does the converter handle transparency?